Log Lady

-Margaret Lanterman, better known as the Log Lady, is a character in the television series Twin Peaks (1990–2017), created by Mark Frost and David Lynch.
+Margaret Lanterman, better known as the Log Lady, is a fictional character in the television series Twin Peaks (1990–2017), created by Mark Frost and David Lynch.
 She appears in both seasons of the show, the prequel film Twin Peaks: Fire Walk with Me, and the 2017 revival series.

 The character is portrayed by Catherine E. Coulson.
 The Log Lady was her final role, as she died of complications from cancer in 2015, two years before the airing of the revived series; she appears in five episodes, in scenes shot shortly before her death.

 Character overview

 The Log Lady is a fixture in the town of Twin Peaks by the time of Laura Palmer's murder, and most residents in the town regard her as crazy.
 This is mainly due to her habit of always carrying a small log in her arms, with which she seems to share a psychic connection, often dispensing advice and visions of clairvoyance which she claims come from the log; prior to the murder, she delivers moving and cryptic warnings to Laura Palmer herself.
 The Log Lady does not interpret the messages transmitted by the log, but instead functions as a medium for the information it conveys.